holochain/docs-pages/src/what-is-holochain.md

 The Holochain suite consists of:

 * a service to manage running applications and provide persistence and networking
-* a software development kit (SDK) written in Rust
+* a software development kit (SDK) written for Rust developers
 * a set of tools for application development and testing
 * a development environment
 * a collection of core apps and libraries